LacunaSoftware/RestPkiSamples/Java/README.md

 		compile("com.lacunasoftware.restpki:restpki-client:1.0.0")
 	}

-And also on the file pom.xml in the same folder:
+If you project uses Maven, see the file [pom.xml](sample-spring-mvc/pom.xml):

 	<dependencies>
 		...